digital-asset/ex-bond-issuance/README.md

 ### Market Setup

-The participants listed above in Roles and Responsibilities are added automatically at market setup along with other required reference data.
+The participants listed above in Roles and Responsibilities are added automatically at market setup along with required reference data.

 ### Creating a New Bond Issuance